GaussianVision: Vision-Language Alignment from Compressed Image Representations using 2D Gaussian Splatting: Introduction

 This work presents the first large-scale exploration of 2D Gaussian Splatting (2DGS) as a visual representation for vision–language alignment in multimodal systems.
 We ask a central question: \textbf{Can 2D Gaussian splats serve as an efficient and effective intermediate representation for generating text-aligned embeddings in contrastive vision–language models?} To address this, we explore both system-level optimizations for scalable 2DGS and architectural adaptations of contrastive language–image pre-training.
 Our contributions are two-fold:

 \begin{itemize} \item \textbf{\textit{Systems and Algorithmic Optimizations for Scalable 2DGS:}} We introduce structured initialization, luminance-aware L1 pruning, and batched CUDA kernels, achieving over $90\times$ faster fitting (compared to existing baselines) and $97\%$ GPU utilization.
-These optimizations make it feasible to generate millions of GS-encoded images for large-scale training. \item \textbf{\textit{Large-Scale CLIP Adaptation for Gaussian Splat Inputs:}} We systematically adapt the CLIP framework to operate on 2DGS representations, via a novel GS stem, including Fourier positional encodings, log-scaled covariance representations, and a Perceiver Resampler pre-processing unit on GS inputs.
-Our approach leverages frozen RGB-based transformer backbones while introducing lightweight, splat-aware components, enabling efficient transfer learning from established vision encoders. \end{itemize}
+These optimizations make it feasible to generate millions of GS-encoded images for large-scale training. \item \textbf{\textit{Large-Scale CLIP Adaptation for Gaussian Splat Inputs:}} We systematically adapt the CLIP framework to operate on 2DGS representations, via a novel GS stem and a lightweight two-stage framework for efficient transfer learning from established vision encoders. \end{itemize}

-Our experimental evaluation on a 12.8M subset of DataComp \cite{Gadre2023DataComp} provides the first systematic study of GS-based vision encoders in zero-shot classification tasks, a widely used proxy for assessing vision–language alignment.
-While GS-based encoders currently trail RGB-based models in zero-shot accuracy, they demonstrate clear viability as compressed, transferable representations.
-Unlike RGB pipelines, which have benefited from years of architectural refinements and mature training recipes, 2DGS-based CLIP pipelines are in their early stages and poised for rapid improvement.
 We position this work not as an incremental patch-based encoder improvement, but as a first step toward a fundamentally different paradigm: building multimodal systems from inherently compact, adaptive representations rather than post-hoc compression of tokens.